 The science of pressure points, mattresses & your health

 Pressure mapping – how weight is distributed across the surface of a mattress – is as much a science as it is an art.
 Just as our sleep patterns are unique, so is the way we lie on our mattresses.
 Some of us curl into a tight ball, while others splay their limbs wide, stretching out to each corner.
 Side sleepers, back sleepers, tummy sleepers, some make a tent with their knees, while others hang a foot over the edge – our sleep positions are almost as unique as our finger prints.

 When a mattress is designed, the areas of the body that need more support are mapped out and planned for first.
 When you lie down, your buttocks to your shoulders – your torso – are the heaviest while your head, knees and feet are lightest.
 Every mattress has a unique set of features designed to support and comfort those two different areas of the body, ensuring that people who sleep curled into a ball are as comfortable as the ones who sleep spread eagle.
-Some mattress manufacturers do a better job at this than others.
+What’s inside your mattress matters.

 Mattress manufactures today understand that comfort and support are equally important and that means layering materials within the mattress.
 A good quality mattress needs to support spine and joints while, at the same time, offering pressure-point relief.

 When you first lie down on your mattress, the immediate feeling of cushy or firm comes from the materials used in the upholstery layers directly above the core support system (which could be innerspring, latex or memory foam).
 A hybrid mattress, the most popular choice in the market today, uses a variety of advanced comfort foams and fibers designed to enhance cushioning and deliver pressure-point relief.